Twrigh18/Power-BI-Box-Office-Project/README.md

 # PowerBI Box Office Project

-This the project in my Excel Spreedsheets class I took in college The project will be done after April 16th 2022
+This the project in my Excel Spreedsheets class I took in college The project is under construction

 The goal is to see if people are watching movies more or less and if people are spending more or less on a movie